9diov/writings/rails_postgres_performance.md

     def ancestors(report)
 	  res = []
-      folder = report.parent
+      folder = report.parent # query sent to database
       while folder.present?
         res << folder
-        folder = folder.parent
+        folder = folder.parent # another query sent to database
       end
 	  res
     end

 As you can see, at each level of the hierarchy, a query is sent to the database to retrieve the parent folder of the current one.
 Together with permission checking at each hierarchy with a bunch of similar logic, our app is sending out hundreds of queries just to show the user when she browses through a folder.

-I first thought about caching the whole hierarchy in our cache (Redis) to avoid bombarding our database with such queries but the trade off is cache invalidation which is very error-prone and hard to maintain as new permission rule is added to the system.
+I first thought about caching the whole hierarchy in our cache (Redis) to avoid bombarding our database with such queries.
+However, the trade-off of such strategy is cache invalidation which is very error-prone and hard to maintain as new permission rule is added to the system.

 After some more research, I found out that with PostgreSQL, there is a way to query hierarchical/graph-like data with a single query!
 Behold the *Recursive CTE*!